After Life bench inspired by Ricky Gervais show installed in Reading

 Ricky Gervais, who is originally from Reading, said: "We hope the benches will create a lasting legacy for After Life, as well as become a place for people to visit."

-Jo Lewis, Reading Council's bereavement services manager, added: "It's not easy to find a positive in grief but as the bench says, 'Hope is Everything' and we all have to cling on to hope, hope that things will get better and in time they will.
+Gerri Excell, Reading Council's bereavement service support officer, added: "It's not easy to find a positive in grief but as the bench says, 'Hope is Everything' and we all have to cling on to hope, hope that things will get better and in time they will.

 "We hope our newest bench will be a place where people can sit, think, talk, listen and heal."